ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 - Install Kernel Modules `sudo apt install linux-modules-extra-raspi`
 - Referenced from [here](https://microk8s.io/docs/install-raspberry-pi)
-- I always like to use the latest stable version
+- I like to use the latest stable version

 ```shell
 # Installs Microk8s, sets permissions and ownership to the current user on the .kube directory